MGoldstein18/learningPython/README.md

 I am learning Data Science using Python on CodeCademy and as I learn, I add all my work to this repository

-In this repository are the following files:
+In this repository there are the following files:

 ### functions.py